Eurabia conspiracy theory: Issues

 The Eurabia concept is an Islamophobic conspiracy theory.
 Eurabia shortcuts the complex interaction between the US, France, Israel, the Arabic and Muslim countries on an "us against them" basis.
 The Eurabia theories are dismissed as Islamophobic, extremist and conspiracy theories in the academic community.
 At first academics showed little interest in the Eurabia theories due to their lack of factual basis.
-The theme was treated in studies of rightist extremism and Middle East Politics.
+The theme was treated in studies of rightist extremism and Middle East politics.
 This changed after the 2011 Norway attacks, which resulted in the publication of several works specifically treating the Eurabia conspiracy theories.

 Janne Haaland Matláry went as far as to say that "it is poor use of time to analyse something so primitive".

 Demography

 The Pew Research Center said in 2011 that "the data that we have isn't pointing in the direction of 'Eurabia' at all", and predicts that the percentage of Muslims is estimated to rise to 8% in 2030.
-In 2007 academics who analysed the demographics dismissed the predictions that the EU would have Muslim majorities.
+In 2007, academics who analysed the demographics dismissed the predictions that the EU would have Muslim majorities.

-It is completely reasonable to assume that the overall Muslim population in Europe will increase, and Muslim citizens have and will have a significant imprint on European life.
-The prospect of a homogeneous Muslim community per se, or a Muslim majority in Europe is however out of the question.
+Whilst it is reasonable to assume that the overall Muslim population in Europe will increase, and Muslim citizens have and will have a significant imprint on European life, its significance can be overstated.
 Justin Vaïsse seeks to discredit what he calls, "four myths of the alarmist school", using Muslims in France as an example.
 Specifically he has written that the Muslim population growth rate was lower than that predicted by Eurabia, partly because the fertility rate of immigrants declines with integration.
 He further points out that Muslims are not a monolithic or cohesive group, and that many Muslims do seek to integrate politically and socially.
 Finally, he wrote that despite their numbers, Muslims have had little influence on French foreign policy.

 Furthermore, leading European Muslims are rather outspoken against religious fundamentalism and are far from acknowledging Arab countries as a role model at all.